chiella01/Fully-Automated-and-Secured-Terraform-Infrastructure-with-CICD-pipeline/README.md

     - Key pair: Select or create a new keypair
     - **Attach Jenkins server with IAM role having "AdministratorAccess"**
  ## User data
+ Copy the userdata below and paste in the userdata section of the EC2 instance

 ```bash